-By now, you hopefully have received a letter and materials about the St. Mark’s Giving Campaign for 2013.
-The Campaign asks for your financial support for the programs and ministries of St. Mark’s for the coming year.
+The St. Mark’s Annual Giving Campaign asks for your financial support for the programs and ministries of St. Mark’s for the coming year.
 Whether or not you have pledged or given money to St. Mark’s in the past, now is a good time to think about the meaning of giving in general and why and how much to give to St. Mark’s.

 As you think about how much money to give to St. Mark’s, I suggest four things to consider: